hcguersoy/puppet-mongodb-ng/README.md

 ### Sharding

-At the moment this module only supports the setup and start of a configuration server.
+This module supports now the configuration of a sharded system.

 Example:

-    mongodb {'mongo-cfg-1' :
-        servicename     => 'mongo-cfg-1',
-        port            => 27019,
-        configsvr       => true,
-    }

 ### Next steps

 The next steps are:

+* removing old, unused code
+* removing initial installed configuration files
-* define for mongos
+* better support for replication and sharding
-* support for sharding
+* support for Red Hat / CentOS
-* and many many other stuff

 ### Limitations